 All disinfection validations require that the device be inoculated with bacteria and then exposed to the disinfectant.
 Any remaining bacteria is extracted from the device and grown on plates in a manner similar to a bioburden test.
 High level disinfection requires a six log reduction of Mycobacteria.
 A three log reduction of Mycobacteria and a six log reduction of four different vegetative organisms are required for intermediate level disinfection.
 Low level disinfection requires only a six log reduction of four different vegetative organisms.

-Pacific BioLabs also performs reusable medical device sterilization validations.
-For more information on medical device sterilization validation performed by PBL please visit our Sterilization Validation page.
+Pacific BioLabs also performs reusable medical device sterilization validations such as steam sterilization validations.
+For more information on medical device sterilization validation performed by PBL, please visit our Sterilization Validation page.

 Reusable Medical Device Cleaning and Disinfection Validation

 Pacific BioLabs’ microbiology lab has extensive experience is designing and conducting reusable device cleaning, disinfection, and sterilization validation studies on devices ranging from basic surgical tools to complex robotic instruments, and we can simulate most conventional hospital cleaning and sterilization procedures.

 Fees for a medical device cleaning validation and disinfection or sterilization validation will vary depending on the validation protocol.
 Please call us to discuss your reusable device validation requirements.

 Medical Device Cleaning and Disinfection or Sterilization Validation Services

 - Development of Cleaning, Disinfection, and Sterilization Protocols

 - Disinfection or Sterilization Validation Studies